usrbinsam/backups-of-denial/README.md

 ## Troubleshooting

-If launching the executable does nothing, its probably crashing due to an invalid config, or a bad config.
+If launching the executable does nothing, its probably crashing due to an invalid config, or a missing directory.

 You can see the exit reason if you try launching from a command prompt.